starryknight/GA-SEI-curriculum/sequences/react-intro-thinking-and-jsx-lesson/readme.md

 While many other frameworks focus on the flow of data within a front-end application, React is narrower in focus.
 Instead, React focuses solely on building dynamic UIs that are updated efficiently.
 We will do this using JavaScript, an extension called JSX, and a build tool called Webpack.
 This means no more Handlebars to handle our views!

-> “You will become better at JavaScript because React doesn’t come with a templating system.
-Instead, React pushes you to use the full power of JavaScript to build your user interface.
-You are going to practice using parts of functional programming with map and filter and also encouraged to use the latest features of JavaScript (including ES6).
-By not abstracting away data management, React will force you to think about how to architect your app and encourage you to consider concepts like immutability.”
->
-> -- Christopher Chedeau, React Engineer @ Facebook

-> **Selling Point:** By modeling small compatible components that focus on just rendering a view, we can move business logic out of the DOM, and therefore improve our app's performance, maintainability, modularity and readability.

 #### React Dev Tools